 Revenue recognition: Overview of ASC 606

 We have prepared a white paper, Revenue recognition: Overview of ASC 606 , which provides a high-level summary of the guidance in Topic 606, Revenue from Contracts with Customers, of the Financial Accounting Standards Board’s (FASB) Accounting Standards Codification (ASC).
 The guidance in ASC 606 was originally issued by the FASB in May 2014 in Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606).
 Since then, the FASB has issued several ASUs that have revised or clarified the guidance in ASC 606.
-In addition, several more changes that are less pervasive are pending as a result of proposed ASUs having been issued, but not yet finalized, by the FASB.
+In addition, several more but much less pervasive, changes by the FASB are pending.
 Our white paper provides a high-level summary of the guidance in ASC 606 (as amended) and highlights many of the fundamental differences between ASC 606 and legacy U.S. generally accepted accounting principles.